-Probemix P298 BRAF-HRAS-KRAS-NRAS is a research use only (RUO)
+The SALSA MLPA Probemix P298 BRAF-HRAS-KRAS-NRAS is a research use only (RUO)

 ) and the BRAF

-c.34G and c.35G, both located in codon 12, which will only generate a signal when the wildtype allele is present.
-In addition, 15 reference probes are included which detect 15 different autosomal chromosomal locations.
-These target relatively copy number stable regions in various human tumours.
-Complete probe sequences and the identity of the genes detected by the reference probes is available online (www.mlpa.com
+p.V600E (c.1799T>A) mutation which will only generate a signal when the mutation is present, and two probes for KRAS c.34G and c.35G, both located in codon 12, which will only generate a signal when the wildtype allele is present.
+In addition, 15 reference probes are included that detect autosomal chromosomal locations and target relatively copy number stable regions in various cancer types.
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com

-This probemix contains nine quality control fragments generating amplification products between 64 and 121 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
-More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mlpa.com
+This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
+More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mrcholland.com

-SALSA Binning DNA SD029:
+SALSA Binning DNA SD029

-The SD029 Binning DNA provided with this probemix can be used as Binning DNA sample for binning of one mutation-specific probe (BRAF probe 08780-SP0039-L21281 for the p.V600E (c.1799T>A) mutation).
+The SD029 Binning DNA provided with this probemix can be used for binning of all probes including the mutation-specific probe (BRAF probe 08780-SP0039-L21281 for the p.V600E (c.1799T>A) mutation).
 SD029 Binning DNA is a mixture of genomic DNA from healthy individuals and plasmid DNA that contains the target sequence detected by the above mentioned probe.
 Inclusion of one reaction with 5 μl SD029 Binning DNA in initial MLPA experiments is essential as it can be used to aid in data binning of the peak pattern using Coffalyser.Net software.
 Furthermore, Binning DNA should be included in the experiment whenever changes have been applied to the set-up of the capillary electrophoresis device (e.g. when capillaries have been renewed).
 Binning DNA should never be used as a reference sample in the MLPA data analysis, neither should it be used in quantification of mutation signal(s).
-It is strongly advised to use test DNA sample and reference DNA samples extracted with the same method and derived from the same source of tissue.
-For further details, please consult the SD029 Binning DNA product description provided.
-This product is for research use only (RUO).
+It is strongly advised that all samples tested are extracted with the same method and derived from the same source of tissue.
+For further details, please consult the SD029 Binning DNA product description, available online: www.mrcholland.com

 Sample DNA developed for this product: